youngmp/applications_park/info/readme.md

 Assumptions:
 * You have a PhD in mathematics or applied mathematics, or close to graduating and starting to think about postdocs.
-* You want to stay in academia (no industry or national lab positions) and want a postdoc or faculty position in math or applied math.
+* You eventually want an academic faculty position in a math or applied math department (no industry or national lab positions).
 * You have a background in pure math and want a postdoc/faculty position in applied math or science (i.e., want to change careers).

 Biases:
 * I am not a pure mathematician.
-* I am a (very) applied mathematician in math bio
+* I am a (very) applied mathematician in math bio.
-* My applications largely assume R1 positions.
+* My applications and CV are primarily tailored for R1 positions.

 # Ideal conditions before applying